joe-speedboat/workshop.ansible/12 Ansible Roles.md

 https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html
 Can you explain what it is and what's the idea behind roles?

-## Write a first role
+## Write a first Role
+Now we have created an empty role, so lets do something with it.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcxOTQ3NTUzMywtNDEzNjg3NTUzLDM2ND
-A1NDY5LC0xNTI5NDgyNjc0XX0=
+eyJoaXN0b3J5IjpbLTEzNjEwMzQ3MzUsLTQxMzY4NzU1MywzNj
+QwNTQ2OSwtMTUyOTQ4MjY3NF19
 -->